NathenaelTamirat/NathenaelTamirat/README.md

 - Full-stack development, including both front-end and back-end technologies.
 - AI and machine learning basics for integrating intelligent features into web apps.
+- Web design: Further improving my Front-end skills

+---
+## I'm currently working

+-A Freelancer
+-A Teacher for free to apply what I learned
 ---

 ## 🔧 My Favorite Tools